Why Skier Level Is a Terrible Way to Choose Ski Boots

 But it does not tell the whole story.

-A boot’s real behaviour depends on the model, the plastic, the shell design, the liner, the cuff height, the boot board, the buckle tension, the temperature, the skier’s body and the way the skier stands inside it.
+A boot’s real behaviour depends on the model, plastic, shell design, liner, cuff height, boot board, buckle tension, temperature, skier body and stance.

 Two boots marked with the same flex can feel completely different.